Kingsport in Sullivan County, Tennessee — The American South (East South Central)

 Erected 1934 by Long Island Chapter D.A.R.

 Location.
 36° 33.324′ N, 82° 35.569′ W. Marker is in Kingsport, Tennessee, in Sullivan County.
-Marker is on West Stone Drive (U.S. 11W) east of Mary Street, on the right when traveling east.
+It is on West Stone Drive (U.S. 11W) east of Mary Street, on the right when traveling east.
 Located near Kingsport Fire Station 4.
 Touch for map.
 Marker is at or near this postal address: 2105 West Stone Drive, Kingsport TN 37660, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old Kingsport Presbyterian Church (approx. 0.2 miles away); The Old Schoolhouse (approx. 0.3 miles away); Bank Barn (approx. 0.3 miles away); Netherland Inn / King's Boat Yard (approx. 0.3 miles away); Netherland Inn (approx. 0.3 miles away); The Boat Yard (approx. 0.3 miles away); Colonel Gilbert Christian (approx. 0.3 miles away); Flatboat "Adventure" December 22, 1779 (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Old Kingsport Presbyterian Church (approx. 0.2 miles away); The Old Schoolhouse (approx. 0.3 miles away); Bank Barn (approx. 0.3 miles away); Netherland Inn / King's Boat Yard (approx. 0.3 miles away); Netherland Inn (approx. 0.3 miles away); The Boat Yard (approx. 0.3 miles away); Colonel Gilbert Christian (approx. 0.3 miles away); Flatboat "Adventure" December 22, 1779 (approx. 0.3 miles away).
 Touch for a list and map of all markers in Kingsport.

 Regarding The Great Indian War Path.
 Another, similar, monument is located near 1109 West Sullivan Street in Kingsport.